tejuscs/ADBD-Labs/atp-goldengate-replication/atp-goldengate-replication.md

     Make sure you check the **ASSIGN PUBLIC IP** checkbox.
 You will use this later to ssh into the instance and also connect to the GoldenGate admin console.
     ![This image shows the result of performing the above step.](./images/network2.png " ")

-- Next, under **Create OGG Deployment** check **Deployment - Autonomous Database**.
-Choose your deployment compartment and deployment Autonomous Database Instance.
+- Next, under **Create OGG Deployment** check **Deployment - Autonomous AI Database**.
+Choose your deployment compartment and deployment Autonomous AI Database Instance.

 - In this lab, we choose a single deployment called Databases.
     ![This image shows the result of performing the above step.](./images/source-target.png " ")